digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-12.md

 * Been on holiday for most of the time since the last meeting :)
 * Some progress made on discussions with FMI Standard folk on the open issues

+#### HDM
+* Prepared a release candidate for Oveture and has a working prototype of Overture running on top of the Eclipse 2019-12 platform.
+* Supervision of Jonas and Fredrik work on the VDM-LSP protocol is going good.
+The server prototype is now invoking VDMJ to syntax checking.
+* Will deliver the first INTO-CPS Application tutorials to 60 students this week.
+* Gave at talk at the Dep. of Management where I mentione the work of Centre for Digital Twins and the Aarhus Vand case among others.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2